I am Samuel Rondiere : painter, film director, writer.

-I am painting for something like twenty years now.
+I paint for something like twenty years.

 If the underlying question is : “can painting still really say something meaningful about today ?”